BartoszG-7/Blackjack-Project/README.md

 # Blackjack-Project
-This repository contains a small JavaScript project, a functional blackjack game.
+This repository holds my journey of creating a small JavaScript project, a functional blackjack game.